AnyLogic

 ResourcePool

-Defines a set of resource units that can be seized and released by agents using Seize, Release, Assembler, and Service flowchart blocks.
+The ResourcePool block defines a set of resource units that can be seized and released by agents using the Seize, Release, Assembler, and Service flowchart blocks.

-• Static resources are bound to a particular location (i.e. node) within the network and cannot move or be moved.
-An example of a static resource would be an X-Ray room or a weigh bridge.
+• Static resources are tied to a specific location (that is, a node) within the network and cannot move or be moved.
+An example of a static resource would be an X-ray room or a weigh bridge.

-• Moving resources can move on their own, they can represent staff, vehicles, etc.
+• Moving resources can move on their own and can represent personnel, vehicles, and so on.

-Moving and portable resources have their home locations where they can optionally return or be returned.
-The resource units in one pool can have individual properties, can be animated, collect unit-based statistics, etc. You can define your own resource types representing staff, equipment, etc. The agent uses the pool name to refer to the resource units, and can pick a particular unit by analyzing the unit attributes.
+Moving and portable resources have home locations to which they can optionally return or be returned.
+The resource units in a pool can have individual properties, can be animated, collect unit-based statistics, and so on.
+You can define your own resource type to represent staff, equipment, and so on.
+The agent uses the pool name to refer to the resource units, and can select a particular unit by analyzing the unit’s attributes.

-Any resource unit can be either idle or busy.
-This block collects utilization statistics, which is continuous time statistics on the percent of busy units.
+Each resource unit can be either idle or busy.
+This block collects utilization statistics, which are continuous time statistics on the percentage of busy units.
 Resource units always collect their individual utilization statistics.
-You can also collect detailed statistics on individual resource units downtime,that is, the time any particular unit has spent on maintenance, breaks, broken, or in custom downtime.
+You can also collect detailed statistics on the downtime of individual resource units, that is, the time that a particular unit has spent on maintenance, breaks, broken, or in user-defined downtime.

 Library blocks that work with resources

-There is a variety of possible operations with resource units supported by the Process Modeling Library: the agent can seize one or several units (Seize), release units (Release), send seized units to a particular location (ResourceSendTo), attach units so that they will move with the agent (ResourceAttach), and detach attached units (ResourceDetach).
-Whenever an operation is done over multiple resource units, the list of their ResourcePool blocks is specified, for example to seize two nurses and X-Ray room you would specify: Nurse, Nurse, XRay.
+There are a variety of possible operations with resource units supported by the Process Modeling Library: the agent can seize one or more units (Seize), release units (Release), send seized units to a specific location (ResourceSendTo), attach units so that they will move with the agent (ResourceAttach), and detach attached units (ResourceDetach).
+Whenever an operation is performed on multiple resource units, the list of their ResourcePool blocks is specified.
+For example, to seize two nurses and an X-ray room, you would specify Nurse, Nurse, XRay.

-The requests from different Seize and Service blocks are queuing at the ResourcePool if cannot be immediately satisfied.
-The queue may be simple FIFO or based on priorities.
+The requests from different Seize and Service blocks are queued in ResourcePool if they cannot be satisfied immediately.
+The queue can be simple FIFO or based on priorities.

 A set of resources may have multiple tasks with different priorities and preemption policies.